Affine Grassmannians and the geometric Satake in mixed characteristic: Introduction

 We quickly discuss the organization of this paper.
-In \S \ref{aff Grass}, we prove the representability of affine Grassmannians and affine flag varieties and discuss their first properties.
-We establish the geometric Satake correspondence in \S \ref{GS}.
-In \S \ref{dim of RZ}, we prove the dimension formula for Rapoport-Zink spaces, conjectured by Rapoport, as an application of our theory.
+In \S~\ref{aff Grass}, we prove the representability of affine Grassmannians and affine flag varieties and discuss their first properties, first for $\GL_n$ in \S~\ref{aff Grass for GLn} and \S~\ref{Dem Res}, and then for general groups in \S~\ref{gen aff flag}.
+We establish the geometric Satake equivalence in \S~\ref{GS}.
+In particular, the semi-infinite geometry of the affine Grassmannian is discussed in \S~\ref{semiinfinite geometry} and the Tannakian structure on the category is established in \S~\ref{mon str of H} and \S~\ref{comm constr}.
+In \S~\ref{dim of RZ}, we prove the dimension formula for Rapoport-Zink spaces conjectured by Rapoport, as an application of our theory.
 The paper contains two appendices.
 Appendix \ref{generality of perf} discusses perfect schemes and perfect algebraic spaces in some generality, which is the setting we will work with in the paper.
-Appendix \ref{rep as sch} discusses some further questions on affine Grassmannians, including conjectures related to the representability of affine Grassmannians as \emph{schemes} and deperfections of the ``Schubert variety" inside them.
-We also give an example of the construction in \S \ref{aff Grass}.
+Appendix \ref{rep as sch} discusses some further questions on affine Grassmannians, including conjectures related to the representability of affine Grassmannians as \emph{schemes} and the deperfection of ``Schubert varieties" inside them.
+Finally, we discuss an example of these ``Schubert varieties" in our setting.